joel-rand/psc-to-psc-cat/README.md

 Maps an `North American Industry Classification System (NAICS)` code to its title.
 Also maps the NAICS code to a COI code (optional).

-## equipment-mapping.json
+## acquistion-code-mapping.json

-Maps an `Equipment` code to its title.
-Also maps the Equipment code to a COI code (optional)
+Maps a DoD `Program Acquisition` code to its title.
+Also maps the Acquisition code to a COI code (optional).

 ## agency-mapping.json